MakeSchool-Tutorials/MakeSchoolNotes-Swift/P11-Search/content.md

 Once again a good time to commit your code.

 Well done you have made it this far and have a fully functionaly Notes application.
-Sure it may be a little rough around the edges as you get to grips with using Auto Layout and it may not be super pretty or colorful however it's your first App and a great starting place in your development :)
+Sure it may not be super pretty and polished yet however it's your first App and a great starting place in your development.

 The next chapter is on polish, we will look at changing the color of various elements to put your own stamp on it.